freelancetek/multi-dir-file-chmod/README.md

 # multi-dir-file-chmod
 How to recursively set 755 for directories and 644 for files in Linux

-chmod multiple Directories and Files with inline command
+find and chmod command to execute in one inline command.

+e.g:
-Directories will be set to 770
+* Directories will be set to 770

-Files will be set to 660
+* Files will be set to 660

+Command example:
 find /DIRECTORY/ -type d -exec chmod 755 {} + -o -type f -exec chmod 644 {} +

-Break down this command:
+Break down of this command:

 find .: This starts the search in the current directory (.) and its subdirectories.